kg583/5MAT/README.md

 ## Turing-Completeness

 A proof of 5MAT's Turing-completeness exists via `samples/bct.5mat`, which can interpret an arbitrary [bitwise cyclic tag](https://esolangs.org/wiki/Bitwise_Cyclic_Tag).
-BCT's can emulate any cyclic tag system, which in turn can emulate Turing machines.
+BCTs can emulate any cyclic tag system, which in turn can emulate Turing machines.

 ```
 ~:[~%10100111~;~]~1[ The data string is stored in the output section of the tape, with a preceding newline. ~]~